sheready/personalgallery/README.md

 ## Description

-* GallerySite is all about collections of defferent photos for diffferent categories.
+* GallerySite is all about collections of defferent photos for diffferent categories.Link to site https://personalgallerys.herokuapp.com/

 ## User Stories